EMD GP38-2: Rebuilds

 A number of higher horsepower 40 Series locomotives have been rebuilt into the equivalent of a GP38-2, by removal of the turbocharger and the substitution of twin Roots blowers.

 CSX and Norfolk Southern have both started replacing cabs on the aging locomotives.
 NS still calls them GP38-2 while CSX calls them GP38-3.

 Union Pacific has rebuilt 167 of their GP38-2's into GP38N's at their Jenk's shop.
 These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.

 Preservation

-A relatively small amount of GP38-2s are in preservation, with most being ex-Southern, and all operating on tourist lines.
+Several GP38-2s operate on tourist railroads and are preserved at railroad museums.